-BAR GRAPHS BELOW SHOW TWO PROFICIENCY GROUPS (LEFT TO RIGHT): ■ FAR BELOW BASIC, BELOW BASIC, AND BASIC ■ PROFICIENT AND ADVANCED
+BAR GRAPHS BELOW SHOW TWO PROFICIENCY GROUPS (LEFT TO RIGHT):

-GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 57% 153 GENDER: About five percent more girls than boys at our school scored Proficient or Advanced.
-Girls 62% 157 English proficient 62% 293 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners NO DATA AVAILABLE N/A 17 Learners tested was either zero or too small to be statistically significant.
-Low income 52% 172 INCOME: About 17 percent fewer students from lower- income families scored Proficient or Advanced than our Not low income 69% 138 other students.
-Learning disabled 22% 35 LEARNING DISABILITIES: Students classified as learning disabled scored lower than students without learning Not learning disabled 63% 275 disabilities.
-The CST is not designed to test the progress of students with moderate to severe learning differences.
+FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 41% 68 GENDER: About 16 percent more girls than boys at our school scored Proficient or Advanced.
+Girls 57% 56 English proficient 50% 108 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners NO DATA AVAII LABLE N/A 16 Learners tested was either zero or too small to be statistically significant.
+Low income 40% 58 INCOME: About 16 percent fewer students from lower-income families scored Proficient or Advanced than our Not low income 56% 66 other students.
+Learning disabled NO DATA AVAII LABLE N/A 6 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 47% 118 tested with learning disabilities was either zero or too small to be statistically significant.
+Hispanic/Latino DATA STATISTICALLY UNRELIABLE N/S 26 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will White/Other 47% 75 differ from school to school.
+Measures of the achievement gap are beyond the scope of this report.

-SOURCE: The scores for the CST are from the spring 2012 test cycle.
+SOURCE: The scores for the CST are from the spring 2013 test cycle.
 County and state averages represent elementary schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.